 A. Notre Dame’s interior is very dark, very somber.
 But the beautiful stained glass “Rose Windows” high above are like jewels from heaven.
 There is no magic to a lit candle under a sunny sky.
 My work has always been influenced by this contradiction between darkness and light.
 I trace this back to childhood where my first light art inspirations derived from fireworks during July 4th, the Christmas lights that decorated homes at night and the flourescent environments that were inside of dark tunnels that little train rides take one through in amusement parks such as Disneyland.
 Later in the late ’60s ultraviolet light became the basis of psychedelic art, including light shows at concerts.
 All of this has influenced my work.

-My film deals with both surface and depth, such as heavily textured computer generated “oil paintings” which are illuminated images derived from photographs taken inside of metros as well as many black and white scenes and photos.
+My film deals with both surface and depth, such as heavily textured computer generated “oil paintings” which are illuminated images derived from photographs taken inside of metros or abstractions of metro maps.
+The next image is an abstracted map of the Buenos Aires Metro superimposed over a scene of people awaiting an arriving train in Prague.

 When you look inside of something there’s darkness, yet in that darkness there’s often light.
 Such contrasts are to be found repeatedly throughout the film.